francescodelduchetto/sentor/README.md

 Child arguments of `action`:
 - `user_msg`: optional, publish your own (string) message to the topic `/sentor/event` when `action` is executed.
 - `namespace`: the namespace of the action.
-- `package`: the ros package from the which the action specification is retrieved.
-The action spec is retrieved from `package.msg`
+- `package`: the ros package from which the action specification is retrieved.
+Specifically the action specification is retrieved from `package.msg`.
 - `action_spec`: the action specification.
 - `goal_args`: a list of goal arguments specified in the action spec's goal class.
 Each arg must be prefixed by `goal.`